oroinc/documentation/crm/user_guide/activities/calendars_overview.rst

 In order to add an event to a calendar:

-- Go to the :ref:`View page <user-guide-ui-components-view-pages>` of the calendar.
+1. Go to the :ref:`view page <user-guide-ui-components-view-pages>` of the calendar.

-- Click the :guilabel:`Create Calendar Event` button.
+2. Click the :guilabel:`Create Calendar Event` button.

-- The *"Create Calendar Event"* :ref:`form <user-guide-ui-components-create-pages>` will appear.
+3. The **Create Calendar Event** page will appear.
 The form has the following fields:

 .. csv-table::
   :header: "**Name**","**Description**"